Nourish - Getting Enough Iron on a Plant-Based Diet (Part Two)

 Welcome to part 2 of our 3 part blog series on getting enough iron on a plant-based diet.
 If you missed part 1, check it out here.

-In this blog post we’ll be covering ways to promote better iron absorption naturally, in order to boost iron levels and avoid certain traps that we often unknowingly fall into that can hinder absorption.
+In this blog post, we’ll be covering ways to promote better iron absorption naturally.
+This is in order to boost iron levels and avoid certain traps that we often unknowingly fall into that can hinder absorption.

 This advice is for those seeking iron absorption advice, whether you’re eating a meat-free diet, choosing to supplement with iron or consuming meat as your iron source.